-Small and medium-sized mold and die manufacturers tend to special-order products they are unable to make in-house, while larger manufacturers are more willing to attempt to make products in-house when the market shrinks, by leveraging spare manpower.
+Small and medium-sized mold and die manufacturers tend to special-order products they are unable to make in-house, while larger manufacturers are more willing to attempt to make products in-house when the market shrinks, by leveraging spare manufacturers are more willing to attempt to make products in-house when the market shrinks, by leveraging spare manufacturers.
 While Punch Industry has many customers among the larger manufacturers, the shrinking pool of smaller manufacturers could mean fewer special-order customers for the company.
 Still, overall production volume for molds and dies are projected to increase globally (especially in China), while fewer smaller customers in Japan implies higher operating efficiency, which could have a positive impact on earnings.
 As a result, the company says it can continue to grow.